perigrin/uniblab-bot/README.md

-So I have a couple posts sitting in the wings, but I want a few people to review them before I post those.
-So I thought I'd take a stab at showing off a bot framework I'd written at the hackathon during the first Frozen Perl.
+I thought I'd take a stab at showing off a bot framework I'd written at the hackathon during the first Frozen Perl.

 The framework is known as either `Adam` or `Moses` depending on who you're talking to. `Adam` lays all the framework and `Moses` brings in the